jlarosee/m35-knowledge-base/lijin.md

 Setting the stage, getting to know one another.
 Talk about how specifics or broader ideas, blockers, frustrations, etc. These checkins are FOR YOU.
 (These are status updates)

-How are things going overall?i
+How are things going overall?
 - great likes the work
-- QAS exciting
+- QAS exciting -

 What's been going well?

 Frustrations?
+- pacing is good

 Do you feel clear on priorities?